-The final review/endorsement round for this CWA was started on 2011-06-23 and was successfully closed on 2011-07-23.
-The final text of this CWA was submitted to CEN for publication on 2011-08-26.
+The final review/endorsement round for this CWA was started on 2015-01-16 and was successfully closed on 2015-03-19.
+The final text of this CWA was submitted to CEN for publication on 2015-06-19.
+The specification is continuously reviewed and commented in the CEN Workshop on XFS.
+It is therefore expected that an update of the specification will be published in due time as a CWA, superseding this revision 3.30.